rjzaar/opencourse-project/README.md

 Git commit code with optional backup
 Usage: pl gcom [SITE] [MESSAGE] [OPTION]
 This script will git commit changes to [SITE] with [MESSAGE].\
-If you have access rights, you can commit changes to pleasy itself by using pl for [SITE].
+If you have access rights, you can commit changes to pleasy itself by using pl for [SITE] or pleasy.

 OPTIONS
   -h --help               Display help (Currently displayed)